smpetersgithub/AdvancedSQLPuzzles/readme.md

 All SQL is written in **Microsoft SQL Servers TSQL**, unless otherwise noted.

-:star: Give this repository a star if you find this repository informative!
+:star: Please consider giving a star to this repository if you find its contents informative!

 ## Getting Started